gholamifrd/paperTools/README.md

 # paperTools
-Some useful tools for working with academic papers
+Some useful tools for working with academic papers.
+Each tool is self-explanatory.
+They might depend on other tools.